Glendale Public Works

 SIDEWALKS AND CURBING PROGRAM

-Our Public Works Department replaces sidewalks only on Sappington Road.
+Our Public Works Department replaces sidewalks only on N. Sappington Road.
 The remainder of sidewalks throughout the City are the responsibility of the residents.
 Our Curbing Program consists of curbs being added to streets without curbs and the repairing of broken, aging curbs.
 All new curbs are installed using asphalt.
-Residents are required by City Ordinance to maintain and keep clear the sidewalks on their property.
+Residents are required by ordinance to maintain and keep clear the sidewalks on their property.
 This includes clearing sidewalks of snow, ice and other debris such as tree limbs and leaves.

 Our Public Works Department is responsible for all City street repairs and maintenance, curb removal and replacement and striping of City streets.
 They are also involved in storm water projects throughout the City.